KevCareSA/LearningC/01-Data_Types/README.md

 - `double` data type

-`char` data type: A data type used to represent a single character.
-It can hold any ASCII value, and is represented by the keyword `char`.
+`char` data type (%c): A data type used in any symbol from the ASCII chart enclosed in between single quotes and is represented by the keyword `char`. e.g: 'A', '9','$'.

-`int` data type: A data type used to represent whole numbers.
+`int` data type (%d or %i): A data type used to represent whole numbers.
 It has a range of -2,147,483,648 to 2,147,483,647 on most systems, and is represented by the keyword `int`.

-`float` data type: A data type used to represent decimal numbers.
+`float` data type (%f): A data type used to represent decimal numbers.
 It has a range of 3.4E-38 to 3.4E+38, and is represented by the keyword `float`.

-`double` data type: A data type used to represent double-precision floating-point numbers.
+`double` data type (%lf): A data type used to represent double-precision floating-point numbers.
 It has a range of 1.7E-308 to 1.7E+308, and is represented by the keyword `double`.

 ---